-This is important: we cannot give a right sacrifice (Psalm 4) to someone until we have forgiven them for what they did to us.
+This is important: we cannot give a right sacrifice (Ps.
+4) to someone until we have forgiven them for what they did to us.
 We will be able to forgive others from our heart only when we realize their sin against us did not take our core security in Christ from us.
 And we can forgive when we see how much we've been forgiven by God.
-The one who knows he/she has been forgiven much loves much.
-The one who's unaware of how much he/she has been forgiven loves little (Luke 7:36-50).
+The one who knows he has been forgiven much loves much.
+The one who's unaware of how much she has been forgiven loves little (Luke 7:36–50).

 Once I have yielded and listened to God and my heart is anchored in Christ's love, I must then yield and listen to the person with whom I've been angry.
 What does that mean?

 Learn to empathize with others.
 Put yourself in their shoes.
 This doesn’t justify what they did but we must try to honestly understand what’s beneath their behavior and emotion.
 What did they want?
-How often do you think and care about that vs. just what you want?
+How often do you think and care about that versus thinking only about what you want?